ARA Santa Cruz (S-41): Mid-life extension

 Renovation work was halted on 15 November 2017 when sister ship San Juan imploded and subsequently sunk, to determine whether the cause of the incident was due to a failure that could be repeated on Santa Cruz.
-Work was restarted in February 2019, from where it was expected to take two years to return Santa Cruz back to service in 2021.
+Work was restarted in February 2019, from where it was expected to take two years to return Santa Cruz to service in 2021.
 However, by the end of 2020 the refit of Santa Cruz had been reported cancelled leaving the navy without an operational submarine.